 Our automatic readability checker calculates all six major reading level formulas simultaneously.
 Here's what each one measures.

 Most widely used.
 Scores 0–100 (higher = easier).
-The formula used by Yoast SEO, Grammarly, and most SEO readability tools.
+The formula used by Grammarly and most SEO readability tools.

 Formula: 206.835 − 1.015(words/sentences) − 84.6(syllables/words)